getsentry/sentry-docs/src/collections/_documentation/learn/cli/installation.md

 ## Installation via NPM

 There is also the option to install _sentry-cli_ via npm for specialized use cases.
-This for instance is useful for build servers.
+This, for instance, is useful for build servers.
 The package is called `@sentry/cli` and in the post installation it will download the appropriate release binary:

 ```bash
 $ npm install @sentry/cli